Straightforward Prices

 Typically a lawyer’s hourly rate is reflective of how many years they have been practising law.
 A more expensive rate does not automatically mean they are a better lawyer.
 It means they have been practising longer.

-Conversely a lower priced professional does not mean that they will save you money.
+Conversely a cheaper professional does not mean you will save money.
 A professional charging $250 per hour may need 10 hours to complete what a $400 professional could accomplish in 5 hours.

-Not all good Family Law Mediators are lawyers and not all Family Law lawyers make good mediators.
+Not all Family Mediators are lawyers and not all Family Lawyers make good mediators.
 Mediation is a very specific skillset and what makes one a good lawyer does not always make one a good mediator.
 Mediators who are lawyers will be more expensive.

 A retainer does not mean the final price.
-A retainer is the amount that is the deposit on the work being accomplished on your behalf.
+A retainer is the amount paid as a deposit on the work to be accomplished on your behalf.
 It is not unusual for a professional to require you to “top up” the retainer two or three times.